ravelantunes/CarND-LaneLines-P1/README.md

 ###2.
 Identify potential shortcomings with your current pipeline

-A few shortcomings that I believe would be an issue with my approach is the fact I relied heavily on the colors thresholds.
-That might have worked well for the landscape of the images, which were kinda similar between all the videos, but would not translate well with different weather or even sunlight conditions.
+A few shortcomings that I believe would be an issue with my approach is the fact I relied heavily on the color thresholds.
+That might have worked well for the landscape of the images, which were kind of similar between all the videos, but would not translate well with different weather or even sunlight conditions.

 ###3.
 Suggest possible improvements to your pipeline